GSA/digitalgov.gov/content/posts/2014-10-10-what-do-dear-abby-and-the-federal-government-have-in-common.md

   - USAgov
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/250-x-313-large-Dear-Abby-red-image.jpg" alt="250-x-313-large-Dear-Abby-red-image" %}Lots of people ask us questions.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/250-x-313-large-Dear-Abby-red-image.jpg" alt="250-x-313-large-Dear-Abby-red-image" %}Lots of people ask us questions.

 So it only makes sense for us to partner up to answer some of those questions.

-Since the 1970’s , USA.gov has partnered with Dear Abby to help get free printed government publications on a variety of topics (health, disaster preparedness, caring for aging loved ones, etc.) into the hands of the people who need them most.
+Since the 1970’s, USA.gov has partnered with Dear Abby to help get free printed government publications on a variety of topics (health, disaster preparedness, caring for aging loved ones, etc.) into the hands of the people who need them most.

 While much of the work at USA.gov is focused on delivering government information in a digital way, we know some of our audience doesn’t have access to the Internet or just prefers to consume their information in hard copy.

 Since it’s our mission to deliver information in the manner and format people prefer, we partner with Dear Abby to reach this important segment of our audience.

 We send Abby a letter asking a question, and she provides an answer directing people to order relevant government information.